pczheng8/CS4782-EfficientNet/README.md

 _Figure 3: Accuracy and FLOPs for each scaling strategy_

 ## 3.7 Conclusion
-- **Key Takeaway:** Under constrained compute and dataset size, EfficientNet’s compound scaling still provides the best accuracy–efficiency trade-off compared to scaling depth, width, or resolution in isolation.
+- **Key Takeaway:** Under constrained compute and dataset size, EfficientNet’s compound scaling did not provide us with the best accuracy–efficiency trade-off compared to the baseline model, depth only, width only, or resolution only models.
 - **Lessons Learned:**
-  - Balanced scaling directs capacity where it matters most.
+  - The paper states that balanced scaling directs capacity where it matters most, but perhaps only with large data sets and more epochs to train on.
-  - Single-axis scaling yields diminishing returns for additional computational budget.
-  - Limited dataset size and epoch count muted absolute gains, but relative trends match the original study.
+  - The limited dataset size and epoch count could have muted the gains described in the original paper.
 - **Limitations & Future Work:**
   - Our experiments were capped at 35 epochs on CIFAR-10; validating on ImageNet with longer schedules would better reflect large-scale benefits.
-  - Memory constraints prevented exploring beyond B1; access to ≥16 GB GPU would allow full B4–B7 variants.
+  - Memory constraints prevented exploring beyond B2; access to ≥16 GB GPU would allow full B4–B7 variants.
   - Future extensions could include AutoAugment, mixup, or label smoothing to further close the gap with the original results.

 ## 3.8 References